 One hundred years ago those American farmers were growing wheat on as much of that land as they could because wheat prices were high.
 They did so much ploughing and planting of a single crop, they turned those deep, fertile soils into what became known as the ‘dust bowl’.
 The grass, which had covered the prairies for a million years, was turned over; the fungal network was destroyed; the land dried out; and when a period of drought came, the soil was turned to dust and blown by the wind, across the country, as huge, dark clouds.
 Thousands of farmers were made bankrupt and there was an enormous exodus of people from the mid-west to California, in search of work.
 The US Government bought millions of acres of land and replanted it with the original prairie grass.
 History shows us that it is mono-crop arable farming which is unsustainable.

-2. In the Times Magazine article the Professor listed a wide variety of foods and quoted the supposed emissions of each.
+2. In the Times Magazine article the Professor of Extragalactic Astronomy listed a wide variety of foods and quoted the supposed emissions of each.
 Throughout the article, however, there is no mention of the nutritional value of any food, which is, surely, an essential factor in our diet.
 Suggesting that we should eat vegetable spread instead of butter, for example, ignores the fact that butter is a natural product with considerable quantities of vitamins A, B12, D, E and K2 and omega-3 fatty acids.
 Vegetable spread is a highly processed, unnatural food substitute usually made from sunflower oil.
 This oil contains high levels of omega-6 fatty acids, which are known to increase inflammation.
 Chronic inflammation is linked to heart disease, arthritis, depression, Alzheimer’s disease, cancer and age-related macular degeneration.

 Plant foods contain no vitamin B12.
 A deficiency of this essential nutrient can lead to brain atrophy in children, psychosis, hallucinations, weakness, unsteady gait, fatigue, irritability, loss of appetite, weight loss, symptoms of depression and megaloblastic anaemia.
 Sadly, many people, like the Professor, are willing to risk the health consequences of a vegan diet because, somehow, they have been persuaded that the climate of this planet is controlled by the digestive system of cows.
 A far bigger problem, which is not being tackled, is the enormous burden of obesity, diabetes and all the related metabolic disorders suffered by millions.
 This health catastrophe is intricately linked to a diet containing too much processed, fake-food and not enough nutrient-dense real food, like butter and meat.